Where are Dr Turner’s clinics located in NSW?

 How soon can I be seen?

-- To schedule a consultation please call us at 1300 437 758.
-Our staff will do their best to try and fit you in for a consultation with Dr Turner within 2-4 weeks.
+- To schedule a consultation please call us at 1300 641 199.
+Our staff will do their best to try and fit you in for a consultation with Dr Turner ASAP.

 Where is the surgery performed?

-- Dr Turner performs all surgical procedures in the hospital at fully accredited operating facilities where you will usually be placed under general anaesthesia and stay overnight at the hospital.
+- Dr Turner performs all surgical procedures in a hospital with fully accredited operating facilities where you will usually be placed under general anaesthesia and stay overnight at the hospital.
 After your operation, Dr Turner will visit you while you are still in the hospital and then see you one week after surgery in his rooms.

 Will there be scarring?”